-If you can relate to my story and struggle like I once did, I’d like to share my journey of recovery from love addiction and how I found emotional freedom in relationships.
+If you can relate to my story and and the struggle I once faced, I’d like to share my journey of recovery from love addiction and how I found emotional freedom in relationships.

 In Free Looks Good on You: Healing the Soul Wounds of Toxic Love I share my story as well as the stories of many other women.
 Stories connect us and help us relate, but God’s truth brings revelation and applying His truth brings freedom and emotional healing.
 You can find out more about Free Looks Good on You here or order your copy on Amazon.